Pay it Forward Project

 Until now, Mara, who has become like a daughter, to me, lived in a poor section of a high crime area outside of Belmopan, Belize.
 We have looked with her at how to make this project more widespread without compromising her privacy or safety, so we call her Mara, not her real name.

-See below for news of the breakthroughs Mara has made and updates on how our Pay it Forward community as helped.
+See below for news of the breakthroughs Mara has made and updates on how our Pay it Forward community can help further.

 NETWORK POVERTY